 This is the best line of questioning to begin conversations with K-2 students.
-For students that seem ready to dive deeper, ask "What do you see that makes you say that?"
-You'll notice this question is different than, "What do you see?"
-What's going on?" invites a consideration of relationships and interactions and taps into children's natural interest to find stories.
-"What do you see that makes you say that?" focuses comments on the evidence at hand and helps kids explain their assumptions.
+For students who seem ready to dive deeper ask, "What do you see that makes you say that?"

+What's going on in this picture?
+What do you see that makes you say that?

+You'll notice this question is different than "What do you see?"
+"What's going on?" invites a consideration of relationships and interactions and taps into children's natural interest to find stories.
+"What do you see that makes you say that?" focuses comments on the evidence in the artwork and helps kids explain their assumptions.

+How would you feel if you were "in" this work of art?

 What would you hear?
-How would something feel to touch?
+How might this feel if you could touch it?
 What path would you take through the picture?
 What do you see that makes you say that?

+What does this artwork remind you of?

-What would you use this for?
+What would you use this object for?
+What about this scene is familiar or unfamiliar to you?
 What do you see that makes you say that?
-What are people in the picture looking at?
-Where are there bright colors?
-What is biggest?
-What would happen if you changed a color?
-Moved an object or person?
-Left something out?